 Ola is moving the transport sector and is becoming more globally committed.
 Hyundai and Kia invested $300 million in Ola in March 2019.
 The strategic partnership includes the production of electric vehicles tailored to the Indian market, the establishment of charging infrastructure and the development of fleet and mobility solutions.

 Also in 2019, technology group Softbank invested the equivalent of 250 million US dollars in Ola Electric Mobility (OEM), the vehicle arm of India’s largest ride-hailing firm.
-This made Ola Electric a Unicorn, which means that then became valued at more than $1Bn.
+This made Ola Electric a Unicorn and the company became valued at more than $1Bn.

 Recently the mobility solution company has made strategic acquisitions like Ridlr, India’s largest public transportation platform and Amsterdam-based electric scooter OEM, Etergo BV.
 The Dutch startup Etergo (formerly Bolt Mobility) secured ten million euros for the mass production of its first electric scooter, AppScooter in 2018.
 The investment came from an unnamed ‘German automotive specialist’.